Escort Booking advice

 Why won’t Escorts verify?

 In order to get “Verified” status on websites the provider has to provide proof of ID.
 We strongly recommend you check to see that your chosen provider has been verified on at least one site.
-If the provider has no verification you are skating on very thin ice.

-Asking a verified provider for proof of ID by pic or video is considered rude, timewasting, disrespectful, and likely to get you blocked.
-(Most of our listings already have promo videos so you can get an idea of what they are like).
+Asking a verified provider for proof of ID by pic or video is considered rude, timewasting, disrespectful, and likely to get you blocked (Most of our listings already have promo videos so you can get an idea of what they are like).

-From one of our providers – “If you see that a provider is face in on her ads and social media, don’t ask for a selfie or a video chat, we will take it as an insult because it shows that you are trying from the offset to push our boundaries, and is very unlikely we will meet.”
+“If you see that a provider is face in on her ads and social media, don’t ask for a selfie or a video chat, we will take it as an insult because it shows that you are trying from the offset to push our boundaries, and is very unlikely we will meet.”

-Face in or Face out?
+Face in or Face out?, Why won’t Escorts show their faces?

-Many providers choose not to show their faces in public.
 This is known as “Face in” and is done to protect them from the Feds, Immigration and banking institutions, who are actively seeking out providers and making life very hard for them.
-ID software is used to identify providers on social media and it is forwarded to LE, Immigration, Banks etc, so the trend is for providers NOT to doxx themselves.

 If you choose a face in provider, DO NOT request face pics, video calls, pics.